Be aware and stay safe around asbestos after emergencies and disasters

 Before you start clean up use the Asbestos Checker or if possible, have a licensed asbestos assessor inspect your property to find where asbestos might be.

-Using a licensed asbestos removalist is the best way to remove asbestos, but this may not be possible following a flood.
+Using a licensed asbestos removalist is the best way to remove asbestos, but this may not be possible following a flood or storm.